ettore-infn/INFN-Design-Standards/README.md

 <!-- TEXT -->
 ## Text

-Texts within a website are the most common elements.
-Using them correctly can significantly increase the readability and usability of the site.
+Text, the storyteller of your user interface.
+Master the art of text usage to enhance readability and create an engaging experience.

 ### Title

-Titles are the first thing the draws the user's attention, use them wisley:
+Titles, the first chapter of your narrative.
+Employ them strategically to **captivate users** from the start:

 <img src="static/images/txt-title.png" alt="Title" height="32px">